-I’m receiving this question more often than I thought, so let’s explain everything owners should know about being allergic to their own husky!
+This question’s popping up more than I expected, so let’s dive into everything you gotta know about possibly being allergic to your own husky!

 Can Huskies Cause/Provoke Pet Allergies